ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 optimizations for latency and throughput.
 The most important optimization is the use of **vertices**.
 A vertex is like a block in a linear blockchain.
 It contains the hashes of its parents, and it contains a list of transactions.
 Vertices allow transactions to be batched and voted on in groups rather than one by one.
-The DAG is composed of vertices, and the protocol works very similar to how it's described above.

 If a node receives a vote for a vertex, it counts as a vote for all the transactions in a vertex, and votes are applied transitively upward.
 A vertex is accepted when all the transactions which are